Stuycs-K/finalproject-10-mueller-flint-yu-kellen/DEVLOG-Kellen.md

 ### 2025-05-29 - Worked on file functions and conversions
 Wrote function that converts a hex string into a byte vector, Tested both functions from yesterday and today and verified that it works

+### 2024-05-30 - Worked on editor class
+Started state machine for various modes (READ/WRITE), started functions to handle characters passed depending on the mode